PawkyPenguin/Evaluby/README.md

 - Execute `./statisticalEvaluation.rb`.
 Choose the survey you want evaluated.
 The evaluated surveys will land in `evaluation`.
 Execute `./build.sh` if you want to merge them to a pdf (requires pandoc).

 ## Question Types
 Next, we go over question types Evaluby supports.
 Question types are used for the `*.tp` files.
 These determine which answers Evaluby allows during digitalization.
+When digitalizing (i.e. when running `./digitalizer.rb`), you will usually either type numbers (for the `mult*` and `many*` questions) or just plaintext.
+Multiple answers are separated by a space.
+Some participants don't fill out all questions, so Evaluby allows you to skip a question.
+To skip a plaintext question, type a space then press Enter.
+To skip a question with numbers as answers, enter a 0.
+Here are all question types:
 - `plain`: Question with a plaintext answer, e.g. "What was your opinion?".
 When digitalizing, enter plaintext.
 - `multN`: Multiple choice question with *N* answers.
 When digitalizing this question, enter a number.
 - `multNOtherM`: Multiple choice question with *N* answers, where the *M*th field is an "Other" field where people can give their own answer.
 When digitalizing, enter a number or type "o\_" followed by some text to make use of the "other" field.